kaivamannam/cs1302-calc/README.md

 ## Project Description

-In this project, you will develop a "programer's" calculator app in Java with a graphical user interface (GUI) powered by JavaFX.
+In this project, you will develop a "programmer's" calculator app in Java with a graphical user interface (GUI) powered by JavaFX.
 You will be responsible for designing and implementing the user interface for your project (following a few guidelines).